Beardsley's mission is to increase access to fresh produce through education, product donations and outreach. |

 Beardsley Community Farm is a part of the city of Knoxville's Malcolm Martin Park.
 Their mission is to increase access to fresh produce through education, product donations and outreach.
 Although the farm is located just down the road from a Food City grocery store, many of the folks who live in the low income housing surrounding the property struggle with access to fresh fruits and vegetables.

-Beardsley is officially a 501-C4 government run non-profit.
-Although the city mows areas of the property and funds some of the farm's operating costs, much of the work is done through the Community Action Coalition (CAC) AmeriCorps.
+Community Action Coalition (CAC) AmeriCorps.
 In a given year, the Americorp may contribute 3 to 5 staff members whose sole job is keep up the farm's operations.

 In addition to community plots, the property includes a berry patch, orchard, and a fenced-in demonstration garden complete with a greenhouse, chickens, worm composting, and massive rain barrels.
 The food produced in the demonstration areas is donated to organizations such as Knoxville Area Rescue Ministries, Family Crisis, and Bridge Refugees.
 Gleaning beds are located just outside the community garden area.
 The idea is that hungry folks will take food from the gleaning beds instead of the community garden plots.

-In a given year, Beardsley will host about
+In a given year, Beardsley will host about 1000 volunteers, like this group of UT students. |

 In a given year, Beardsley will host around 1000 volunteers.
 About one tenth of the volunteers come from the local community.
 The rest come from local community colleges, universities, and work groups like Comcast and Scripps.
 For this reason, Beardsley is not what I'd consider a "true" community garden that was founded by and for the community.
 Even though the farm may never be completely community run, it isn't hard to argue that they do a great deal of good for their neighbors.